Traffic and Permit Section

-The Traffic Section collects traffic data, addresses traffic related questions and complaints, and administers traffic calming, guardrail, traffic signal, and sign and marking efforts on county roads.
+TPS collects traffic data to inform design decisions, addresses traffic related questions and complaints, and administers traffic calming efforts on County roads.

 Traffic Counts